 Read More: Best Luxury Villas in Portugal

 There is a small indoor pool and a spa offering a wide selection of treatments.
 Rooms are modern and spacious and if possible, try to get a room on the 4th floor which offers city views from the balcony.
 Read my review on the NH Collection Porto Batalha here.

 TOP TIP: If bringing kids on a city break, try to book a hotel with a pool.
 It is a nice reward for kids at the end of a long day sightseeing.

 Of all the city breaks I have taken in the last few years, Porto has surprised me the most.
-Choose Porto for your next city break and fall in love with this colourful city and its mouthwatering cuisine!
+I hope you enjoyed my Porto travel guide and that you choose Porto for your next city break.